-There is no appropriate QAA Subject Benchmark for the subject matter within this Foundation Degree however the CIPP is the leading body, nationally, for payroll related qualifications and, as such, is acting in the role of a Lead Body.
-The CIPP has an employer membership base of over 5000 organisations and it is through consultation with these members that the competences required of an employee working in the payroll sector have been established.
-These competences have been further refined into key areas of knowledge and understanding and it is these that have been used to inform both course design and assessment strategy for the FdA in Payroll Management.
+There is no specific QAA Subject Benchmark for the subject matter within this Foundation Degree however the CIPP is the leading body, nationally, for pensions related qualifications and, as such, is acting in the role of a Lead Body.
+The CIPP has an employer membership base of over 5000 organisations and it is through consultation with many of these members that the competences required of an employee working in the pensions sector have been established.
+These competences have been further refined into key areas of knowledge and understanding and it is these that have been used to inform both course design and assessment strategy for the FdA in Pensions Administration and Management.

 The programme conforms to the requirements for undergraduate qualifications set out by 'The Framework for Higher Education Qualifications in England, Wales and Northern Ireland - August 2008'.
-The FdA in Payroll Management is located at Level 5.
+The FdA in Pension and Administration and Management is located at Level 5.
 The Programme Learning Outcomes (Section 16) have been devised with full reference to the Descriptors for a qualification at Level 5.

-The programme also conforms, both in design and execution, to the QAA Foundation Degree qualification benchmark (May, 2010) and is especially effective in fulfilling each of the five defining characteristics of Foundation Degrees contained therein.
+The programme also conforms, both in design and execution, to the QAA Foundation Degree qualification benchmark (May, 2010)